-FilePath\$() This fur file save nction gets the "current directory".
-This is the place on disk where file open and e dialogs start.
+FilePath\$() This function gets the current directory.
+This is the place on disk where file open and file save dialogs start.
 It can also get the path for created data files and auto-saving.
 Func FilePath\$({opt%}); opt% If 0 or omitted, this gets the current directory, 1 returns the path for Spike2 data files created by FileNew() as set by Edit menu Preferences, 2 gets the path to the Spike2 application, 3 returns the path for automatic file saving as set by the Sampling Configuration Automation tab.
 Returns A string holding the path or an empty string if an error is detected.
-See also :FileList(),FileName\$(),FilePathSet() FilePathSet() This fur FileNe action sets the "current directory/folder", and where Spike2 data files created by $w()$ are stored until they are sent to their final resting place by FileSaveAs().
-Func F ilePathSet(path\${,opt%{, make% text\$}}); path\$ A string holding the new path to the directory.
+See also D:FileList(),FileName\$(),FilePathSet() FilePathSet() nction sets the current directory/folder, and where Spike2 data files created by $w()$ are stored until they are sent to their final resting place by FileSaveAs().
+Func FilePathSet(path\${,opt%{, make% text\$}}); path\$ A string holding the new path to the directory.
 The path must conform to the rules for path names on the host system and be less than 255 characters long.
-If the path is empty a dialog opens for the user to select an existing directory/folder. opt% If omitted or zero, this sets the current directory.
+If the path is empty, a dialog opens for the user to select an existing directory/folder. opt% If omitted or zero, this sets the current directory.
 1 sets the path for Spike2 data files created by FileNew(), 2 is ignored, 3 sets the automatic file naming path. make% If this is present and non-zero, the command will create the directory/folder if all elements of the path exist except the last.
 You cannot use this option if path\$ is blank. text\$ Optional prompt for use with the dialog.
 Returns Zero if the path was set, or a negative error code.
-See also :FileList(),FileName\$(),FilePath\$() FilePrint() This fur current nction is equivalent to the File menu Print command.
+See also:FileList(), FileName\$(), FilePath\$() This Co ution is a minute of the File many Drive and the minute same and the file FilePrint() current current axis sca nction is equivalent to the File menu Print command.
 It prints some or all of the view to the printer that is currently set for Spike2.
-If no printer has been set, the current axis sca currentl system printer is used.
+If no printer has been set, the system printer is used.
 In a time or result view, it prints a range of data with the x ling set by the display.
 In a text or log view, it prints a range of text lines.
 There is y no script mechanism to choose a printer; you must do it interactively.

-Func F ilePrint({from{, to{, flags%}}}); from The start point of the print.
+Func FilePrint({from{, to{, flags%}}});

+- from The start point of the print.
 This is in seconds in a time view, in bins in a result view and in lines in a text view.
-If omitted, this is taken as the start of the view. to The end point in the same units as from.
-If omitted, the end of the view is used. flags% 0=portrait, 1=landscape, 2=current setting.
+If omitted, this is taken as the start of the view. - to The end point in the same units as from.
+If omitted, the end of the view is used.

+flags% 0=portrait, 1=landscape, 2=current setting.
 If omitted, the current value is used.

-Returns The function returns 0 if all went well; otherwise it returns a negative error.
+Returns The function returns 0 if all went well; otherwise, it returns a negative error.